dip-proto/fastly.js/docs/tutorials/04-backend-configuration.md

 }
 ```

+Note that the catch-all backend here is named `origin` rather than `default`: `default` is a reserved keyword in expressions (it is used by switch statements), so a backend with that name cannot be assigned with `set req.backend = default;`.

 ## Routing Requests to Backends

-You can route requests to different backends based on various criteria:
+You can route requests to different backends based on various criteria.
+(Note: the bundled proxy in `index.ts` configures its own demo backends and selects among them in JavaScript, ignoring `req.backend`; the examples below apply when your own code lets the VCL drive backend selection.)

 ### Routing Based on URL Path